fhuemer/tavox/README.md

-# tavox
+# Tavox

-`tavox` is a tool for adding (TTS-based) voice-over tracks to your LaTeX beamer presentations and for automatically generating videos out of them.
+Tavox is a tool for adding (TTS-based) voice-over tracks to your LaTeX beamer presentations and for automatically generating videos out of them.
 It consists of two parts: a [LaTeX package](latex/tavox.sty) and a [Python package](tavox).